muratk5n/thirdwave/en/index.md

 "Downstream benefits of business activity".. how do you measure that?
 In terms of fish in the Hudson River?
 Such activity clearly did not work for them, or for people who lived off the river.
-This the most advanced country in the world.
+This the most advanced country in the world, mind you.
 I wouldn't have believed it if I hadn't lived near the fucking thing myself.

 ---